American Music Awards 2017 Winners: The Complete List

 The Weeknd Starboy

-Bruno Mars 24K Magic
+WINNER: Bruno Mars 24K Magic

 Drake More Life